smita20BCS4643/Major-Project-II/README.md

 learning and experimentation in biomedical instrumentation and signal processing.
 This project highlights the potential of utilizing accessible hardware and software tools for practical healthcare technology applications

+## INTRODUCTION

+### Problem Statement
+Develop a cost-effective and portable DIY ECG (Electrocardiogram) system using readily available components and open-source software, addressing the lack of accessible and affordable ECG monitoring solutions, particularly in resource-constrained settings or remote areas